otrv4/otrv4/otrv4.md

   * Inform the user that the message cannot be sent at this time.
   * Store the plaintext message for possible retransmission.

-If the state is `ENCRYPTED`, encrypt the message, and send it as a Data Message.
+If the state is `ENCRYPTED`:

+  * Encrypt the message, and send it as a Data Message.
-Store any plaintext message for possible retransmission.
+  * Store any plaintext message for possible retransmission.

 #### Receiving a Data Message